Hidden-Histories/Public-Resources/administration/SetupArtistPorpoise.md

 .
 ## Create a password for the artist
-Use the following URL to create a password for the artist, replacing "TamikoThiel" with their name and "gigeldigik" with their chosen password.
-Enter the URL with ?artistname=artistpassword:
+Use the following URL to create a password for the artist, replacing "TamikoThiel" with their name and "gigeldigik" with their chosen password:

 https://hiddenhistoriesjtown.org/artists/TamikoThiel/php/web/dashboard/crypt.php?TamikoThiel=gigeldigik

 Please use a different password for every user!

-It will generate an encoded passwork such as the following:
+It will generate an encoded password such as the following:
 ```
 $_access["TamikoThiel"] = '$1$i15qMjc5$ZoKrbjTHXlhpAeJfZg.Xt1';
 ```